 “Doris, don’t go,” John called and emerged from his hiding spot.

 “John?” she whispered with disbelief.
-Her eyes widened and she touched his face; the one she often thought of when she looked at his empty recliner.
+Her eyes widened and she touched his face; the one she often thought of when she stared at his empty recliner.
 She grabbed his shoulders and felt within them the strength of a man much younger than her.

 She touched his unchanged face.
-“Oh John I have missed you so much,” she murmured.
+“Oh, John I have missed you so much,” she murmured.

 “I have missed you too.”